angrobertsh/9brag/README.md

   end
 ```

-This karma is used to influence what insulting title they have on their userpage, as well as what ugly hat they get over their username.
+This karma is used to influence what title they have on their userpage, as well as what hat they get over their username.

 ![karmas](./app/assets/images/ss2.png)

 #### Infinite Scroll

-On meme index pages, memes are fed to you 6 at a time using a scroll event listener that calls `infScrollMemes` when you hit the bottom of the page. `infScrollMemes` dispatches either `requestAllMemes` with an appropriate sort, or `requestTaggedMemes` depending on the current url.
+On meme index pages, images are fed to you 6 at a time using a scroll event listener that calls `infScrollMemes` when you hit the bottom of the page. `infScrollMemes` dispatches either `requestAllMemes` with an appropriate sort, or `requestTaggedMemes` depending on the current url.
 In order to paginate correctly and send back the correct data, the `lastMemeId` is also sent.

 ```javascript
 componentDidUpdate(){